-- project plan - project budget - accountant declaration (template provided on business.gov.au.au and GrantConnect) - evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
-Where the CEO or equivalent submits the application, we will accept this as evidence of support - a letter of intent to form a consortium for the project (where your project will be forming a consortium) - trust deed (where applicable).
+- project plan

+- project budget

+- accountant declaration (template provided on business.gov.au.au and GrantConnect)

+- evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
+Where the CEO or equivalent submits the application, we will accept this as evidence of support

+- trust deed (where applicable).